 - The employer benefited in some way from the activity the employee was performing at the time of the injury.

-Since treating patients and performing surgeries are activities that usually fall within a doctor's scope of an employment, hospitals may be liable for any injuries negligently caused by their doctors during treatment or surgery.
-On the other hand, if a doctor caused an injury while practicing outside of business hours and for her own profit, the hospital that employs her may be off the hook.
+Since treating patients and performing surgeries are activities that usually fall within a doctor's scope of employment, hospitals may be liable for any injuries negligently caused by their doctors during treatment or surgery.
+On the other hand, if a doctor caused an injury while practicing outside of business hours in another clinic, the hospital that employs the negligent doctor may be off the hook.

 Hospitals aren't the only ones who can be held vicariously liable in medical malpractice suits.
-For example, a doctor may be held liable for any negligence on the part of his staff in carrying out his orders or caring for his patients.
+For example, a doctor who runs a clinic may be held liable for any negligence on the part of their staff in carrying out orders or caring for patients.
 Likewise, an attending physician may be held liable for any negligence on the part of interns or medical students under the physician's guidance.
 In addition, private medical practices may also be held liable for the negligence of their partners and associates.

 Defenses to Vicarious Liability

-Employers facing vicarious liability suits often defend themselves by trying to prove that their employees weren't acting within the scope of employment.
-Since employers aren't liable for the negligence of independent contractors, an employer may also argue that the employee wasn't really an employee at all.
+Employers facing vicarious liability suits often defend themselves by trying to prove that the doctor was not an employee of the hospital.
+Since employers generally aren't liable for the negligence of independent contractors, an employer may also argue that the employee wasn't really an employee at all.
 For example, a hospital may emphasize the limited role it plays in supervising its doctors' work and show evidence of the doctor's staff privileges.

 Have an Attorney Review Your Medical Malpractice Claim

-If you recovered in the operating room only to discover that someone left a clamp in your abdomen, you probably would want to be compensated for your suffering.
-But which parties are ultimately responsible and what kinds of damages may you claim from each defendant?
-Malpractice claims are usually quite complex, but determining vicarious liability can make it even more difficult.
-Before you hire an attorney, though, you owe it to yourself to have a legal professional review your claim.
+If you were injured in a medical injury, you may not be sure whether the injury was caused by a negligent doctor or whether the hospital is also at fault.
+Which parties are ultimately responsible and what kinds of damages may you claim from each defendant?
+Malpractice claims can be complex but determining vicarious liability can make it even more difficult.
+Before you give up on your claim, you owe it to yourself to have a legal professional review your case.